Lane Kirkland: Career

 From 1979 to 1995 Kirkland was president of the American Federation of Labor – Congress of Industrial Organizations (AFL–CIO).
 During his tenure, union membership in the United States declined precipitously.
 The unions suffered some of their most serious defeats, including the 1981 air traffic controllers' strike and the 1985–1986 Hormel strike.
 He also served on the Federal Prison Industries, Incorporated (FPI) board from 1980-1988, representing Labor during FPI's growth years.

 On the international front, Kirkland's support of the Solidarity movement in Poland contributed to the decline of communism.
 American Unions under the leadership of Lane Kirkland contributed $150,000 shortly after the successful Solidarity Strike, as early as September 1980.
 The total support Kirkland raised for to the Solidarity movement, taking into cash and equipment, was more than $6,000,000.
 At the time, the Carter Administration, including its two prominent Polish Americans, Zbigniew Brzezinski and Edmund Muskie, advised against such aid, fearing Soviet reaction.
 Kirkland nevertheless continued, persuading Zbigniew Brzezinski of the wisdom of supporting the Solidarity movement.
 In the U.S., labor union support for Solidarity far exceeded the support given by its European counterparts.
 Aid to Solidarity was part of Lane Kirkland's internationalist vision for the labor movement and the building of the global consensus on human rights.

 After the dissolution of the Soviet Union, Kirkland became a mentor for many prominent labor leaders who saw him as a visionary and visited him in his office at the George Meany Center.
-He befriended Lech Walesa as well as Marian Krzaklewski who replaced Lech Walesa at the helm of Solidarity.
+He befriended Lech Wałęsa as well as Marian Krzaklewski who replaced Lech Wałęsa at the helm of Solidarity.
 Kirkland was awarded posthumously with the highest Polish award, the Order of the White Eagle.
 The Polish American Freedom Foundation established a grant in Lane Kirkland's honor, and his union, the International Organization of Masters, Mates and Pilots, established the non-profit Captain Richard Phillips-Lane Kirkland Maritime Trust partly in his memory.